 Summer Research Institute: Specific role of mentors

-Every year, our junior cohort of McNair Scholars works on a six-week intensive research project with their mentors.
+Every year, our junior cohort of McNair Scholars works on an intensive research project with their mentors.
 The following, in our view, are the specific roles and responsibilities of the McNair mentor with regards to the SRI.
-Note that the McNair program will announce the specific start and end dates of SRI in Spring semester.
-Typically, the SRI runs from Mid-June to End-July.

-- In the Fall and Spring semesters leading up to the SRI (2016-2017 academic year), collaborate with and guide your mentee in crafting an original research proposal and a budget for the McNair SRI.
+- In the Fall and Spring semesters leading up to the SRI, collaborate with and guide your mentee in crafting an original research proposal for the McNair SRI.

-Please see the attached file for an McNair Montors Complete List of our mentors and their scholars since 1998.
+Please see the attached file for an McNair Mentors Complete List of our mentors and their scholars since 1998.

 Below is a table showing the numbers of scholars per department who have been nominated since 1998.